• Home

 Do You Need to Sear the Roast First?

-But if you have an extra five minutes in the morning and a hot skillet, searing the roast in a little oil before putting it in the slow cooker adds color and a layer of savory depth that you won’t get otherwise.
-It’s optional, but it’s worth it when you have the time.
+No, the recipe does not require searing.
+However, should you have an additional five minutes in the morning, and you have a hot skillet available, searing the roast in some oil before putting it in the slow cooker adds additional color and a layer of depth that you wouldn’t get otherwise.
+It’s completely optional, but searing the roast before slow cooking it is definitely worth it.
+First, make sure to pat the roast dry with paper towels — moisture creates an obstacle to proper browning.

 How to Know When It’s Done